shenders13/created-at-data-converter/README.md

 ## Output data format

-After calling cumulativeCreatedAtData like so
+After calling the converterFunction like so:

 `converterFunction(data)`